Applying for Admission

 You will be asked to create a login account to access the online application.

-When applying for admission to a health law degree program, it is the responsibility of the applicant to ensure that Loyola receives all supporting documentation, including letters of recommendation and transcripts.
+When applying for admission to a health law degree program, it is the responsibility of the applicant to ensure that Loyola receives all supporting documentation, including letters of recommendation and transcripts prior to the application deadline.